-AS 2315, Audit Sampling

-SAMPLING IN SUBSTANTIVE TESTS OF DETAILS

-Planning Samples

-AS 2315.23 To determine the number of items to be selected in a sample for a particular substantive test of details, the auditor should take into account tolerable misstatement for the population; the allowable risk of incorrect acceptance (based on the assessments of inherent risk, control risk, and the detection risk related to the substantive analytical procedures or other relevant substantive tests); and the characteristics of the population, including the expected size and frequency of misstatements.
-Issuer A

-AS 2315.23A Table 1 of the Appendix describes the effects of the factors discussed in the preceding paragraph on sample sizes in a statistical or nonstatistical sampling approach.
-When circumstances are similar, the effect on Issuer A
+AS 2315, Audit Samplii ng objectives are performed, the auditor should allow for a low risk of incorrect acceptance for the substantive tests of details.
+Thus, the auditor would select a larger sample size for the tests of details than if he allowed a higher risk of incorrect acceptance.
+Footnote to AS 2315.19 circumstances described, an a substantive test of details.
+Risk rs prefer to think of risk levels in quantitative terms.
+For e auditor might think in terms of a 5 percent risk of incorrect acc levels used in sampling applications in other fields are not necests for applications in auditing because an audit includes many in eptance for the essarily relevant AS 2315.23 To determine the number of items to be selected in a sample for a particular substantive test of details, the auditor should take into account tolerable misstatement for the population; the allowable risk of incorrect acceptance (based on the assessments of inherent risk, control risk, and the detection risk related to the substantive analytical procedures or other relevant substantive tests); and the characteristics of the population, including the expected size and frequency of misstatements.
+Issuers B and C AS 2315.23A Table 1 of the Appendix describes the effects of the factors discussed in the preceding paragraph on sample sizes in a statistical or nonstatistical sampling approach.
+When circumstances are similar, the effect on sample size of those factors should be similar regardless of whether a statistical or nonstatistical approach is used.
+Thus, when a nonstatistical sampling approach is applied properly, the resulting sample size ordinarily will be comparable to, or larger than, the sample size resulting from an efficient and effectively designed statistical sample.
+Issuers B and C